-Early Action: Optional for Fall Admission Only

-Applicants who wish to receive their admissions decision early may submit their complete application package by Dec.
+Early Action: Optional for Fall Admission Only Applicants who wish to receive their admissions decision early may submit their complete application package by Dec.
 1 to the Office of Admission.
-Early action is not binding and only provides students with an early admission decision without obligation to enroll.
+Early action is not bind ing and only provides students with an early admission decision without obligation to enroll.

 Spring Admission: Freshmen and transfer applicants are considered for the spring term by submitting all admission application information by Dec.
-1. Decisions are made on a rolling basis for spring, commencing in October.
+1. Decisions are made on a rolling basis for spring, commencing in October.A.
+English courses must cover both composition and literature and should include the development of reading, writing and comprehension skills.